GeoNode/geonode-mapstore-client/tutorials/04-custom-page.md

 Below are the steps required to create a custom resource grid page:

-- create a new directory named `geonode-mapstore-client` inside the `geonode-project/project-name/templates/` directory

 - create a new html template named `geostory_resources_page.html` inside the `geonode-project-name/src/geonode_project_name/templates/ `directory

 ```